Home

 4. If you don't have access to a full gym, they can be a gym all their own.
 With creative use, a few kettlebells can take the place of a full weight-room and power-rack.

-5. They're a talking point & look darn cool.
+5. They're a talking point and look darn cool.
 Seriously, making your workout fun and something you can talk about is good.
 Mixing up your workout and trying kettlebells will make your workouts entertaining and give your body something new to adjust too.

 Disadvantages